 The program committee has scheduled both oral and poster sessions.
 The abstract and summary of both oral and poster papers are published in the same manner in the Conference Program and the Technical Digest.
 On the electronic submission form, all authors will be asked for their presentation format preference.

 The presentation times for oral sessions are as follows: contributed presentations are 15 minutes each, invited talks are 30 minutes, and tutorials are 60 minutes.
 Each presentation will have a break for questions during the last 2-5 minutes of the presentation.

 Poster sessions are scheduled to provide an opportunity for selected papers to be presented in greater visual detail and should facilitate vivid discussions with attendees.
 For poster sessions, each author is provided an 8 foot high x 4 foot wide (244 cm x 122 cm) bulletin board on which to display a summary of the paper.
 Authors must remain in the vicinity of the bulletin board for the duration of the session (120 minutes) to answer questions.
 Note that poster presenters are not supplied with any audiovisual equipment.

-Authors will be notified of the committee’s decisions by 9 December 2016.
+Authors will be notified of the committee’s decisions the week of 3 December 2018.

 Postdeadline notifications will be sent by Wednesday, 6 March during OFC.